Doxuno

 FEES AND PAYMENT

 The Client shall pay the Service Provider as follows: Fixed fee of 35,000.00 CAD.
 Payment terms: Net 30 Days.
-All invoices shall include applicable GST/HST as required by law.
-The Service Provider's GST/HST Registration Number is 987654321 RT0001.
+All amounts are in Canadian dollars unless otherwise stated and are exclusive of applicable GST/HST and provincial sales taxes, which shall be added to invoices as required by law.
+The Service Provider's GST/HST Registration Number is 987654321 RT0001 and shall appear on every invoice issued under this Agreement, in accordance with subsection 169(4) of the Excise Tax Act, R.S.C.
+1985, c.
+E-15.

 4.

 Upon completion of Services or delivery of any deliverable, the Client shall have ten (10) business days to review and either accept the deliverable or provide written notice of specific deficiencies.
 If no written notice of deficiencies is provided within such period, the deliverable shall be deemed accepted.
-The Service Provider shall correct material deficiencies within a reasonable time at no additional charge.
+The Service Provider shall correct material deficiencies within a reasonable time at no additional charge, provided such deficiencies are within the agreed Scope of Services.

 5.